stripe-archive/jquery.payment/README.md

 </form>
 ```

-You should also mark up your fields using the [Autocomplete Types spec](http://wiki.whatwg.org/wiki/Autocomplete_Types).
+You should also mark up your fields using the [Autofill spec](https://html.spec.whatwg.org/multipage/forms.html#autofill).
 These are respected by a number of browsers, including Chrome.

 ``` html
 <input type="text" class="cc-number" pattern="\d*" autocomplete="cc-number" placeholder="Card number" required>